marttiphpbb/phpbb-ext-showforumsubscribers/README.md

 ## Features

-* Shows the subscribers of a topic
+* Shows the subscribers of a forum
 * A threshold can be defined in ACP of the maximum number of subscribers to be shown.
 Above this number only the number is shown.
 (To be set if there is a  performance issue).

 ## Requirements